FAQ about International selection

 No, campus France doesn’t forward any application to the international selection.
-But you need a pastel account on Campus France to apply for a visa to come for the tests.
+But you need a pastel account on Campus France in order to apply for a long stay visa for studies, if admitted.

 The grant for students selected through International selection is € 1 000 a month, during 36 months.